bkleinen/bkleinen.github.io/classes/ss2020/wtat1/topics/topic-03-first-node-app.md

 - The Names of all People on the Team
 - The Stories you've implemented
 - the url of your git repositories
+- your revised backlog, keeping the implemented stories at the top marked as "Sprint 01 - Done" or "Sprint 01 - in progress"

-and submit it as .txt or .pdf to moodles
+and submit it as .txt or .pdf to moodle with the Filename:
+Group_X_ModuleHandbook_Sprint01.pdf or Group_X_ModuleHandbook_Sprint01.txt